bigcommerce/dev-docs/docs/stencil-docs/page-builder/configuration.md

 ## Persistent settings storage

-When store administrators use Page Builder to customize your store's theme, they save the store's resulting configuration settings to a separate configuration service at BigCommerce.
+When store administrators use Theme Styles to customize your store's theme, they save the store's resulting configuration settings to a separate configuration service at BigCommerce.

 ## Theme upgrades and settings